By the end of this lesson, you should be able to do the following:

 REST APIs are resource based, which basically means that instead of having names like

-/saveNewItemInDatabase we refer directly to the resource and then use the HTTP verbs to determine what action we are taking.
+/savePostInDatabase we refer directly to the resource (in this case, the blog post) and use HTTP verbs such as GET, POST, PUT, and DELETE to determine the action.

 Typically this takes the form of 2 URI’s per resource, one for the whole collection and one for a single object in that collection, for example, you might get a list of blog-posts from